thurchito/LibreWin/SYSCALLS.md

 # LibreWin Syscall Table

-A table of all current system calls for NT 4.0 implemented in LibreWin.
+A table of all current system calls for Windows 2000 implemented in LibreWin.

 *SYSCALL.md template by blobii*